georgiagrayland/P4-ClassMate/README.md

 - [Dbdiagram](https://dbdiagram.io/home/)
     - Used to visualise the database.

-- Unsplash, Pexels, Pxhere, Pixabay
-    - Sources for all images within the site.

 - [ChatGPT](https://chat.openai.com/)
     - OpenAI's ChatGPT was partially used to provide inspiration for the fictional school names and descriptions.